WakiMak/trentent.github.io-forked/_posts/2015-07-07-appv5-prelaunch-script-for-citrix-xenapp-6-5-applications-with-varying-environments.md

   </div>

   <div>
-    This launch path is too long for & 6.5. Â The string will be truncated and the program will fail to launch properly. Â We have several environments that work with the same package files so we set them as variables. Â To get this package to launch properly we create a prelaunch script that looks like so:
+    This launch path is too long for & 6.5.
+The string will be truncated and the program will fail to launch properly.
+We have several environments that work with the same package files so we set them as variables.
+To get this package to launch properly we create a prelaunch script that looks like so:
   </div>
 </div>